dzmitryZhuk/Morse_translate/README.md

 <a name="error_opening_exe"/>

-(2) In case of an error opening executable files - write to the mail dzmitry.zhuk@the-akatsuki.ru
+(2) In case of an error opening executable files - write to the mail dzmitry.zhuk@bk.ru

 --------------------------------------------------